spring-media/Carlos/README.md

 ## What is Carlos?

-Carlos is a small set of classes, global functions (that will be replaced by protocol extensions with Swift 2.0) and convenience operators to **realize custom, flexible and powerful cache layers** in your application.
+Carlos is a small set of classes, functions and convenience operators to **realize custom, flexible and powerful cache layers** in your application.

 By default, **Carlos ships with an in-memory cache, a disk cache and a simple network fetcher** (disk cache and network fetcher are inspired by [HanekeSwift](https://github.com/Haneke/HanekeSwift)).